|Tour start → end dates||Price||Enquire|

 Pangani to Dar es Salaam, Tanzania

 We make our way to Dar es Salaam today, journeying through picturesque landscapes and gorgeous palm trees, nearing the inviting Indian Ocean.
 Our driving time today is extended due to the high amount of traffic that is city-bound, but the sights and sounds of the bustling Dar suburbs will most certainly entertain you.
 Make a point to keep a lookout for the shop-fronts boasting funny catch phrases that are fantastic photographic attractions for most tourists.
 Upon our arrival in Dar es Salaam, we head out to our seaside campsite in order to prepare for our expedition to Zanzibar that following morning.

 Meals Included: Breakfast, Lunch, Dinner

 Dar es Salaam to Zanzibar

-We are taken to the ‘Spice Island’ via a ferry that departs from Dar es Salaam.
-Here, we have the option to spend the next three evenings.
+We are taken to the ‘Spice Island’ via a ferry that departs from Dar es Salaam where we spend the next three evenings.
 Zanzibar is rich in history and was one of the foremost starting points for the majority of East African explorers in their pursuit of new land.
 New fellow travellers may join us here, replacing those who will be leaving us at the end of our Zanzibar expedition.